darkmatterdavson/ds_mappacks/README.md

 1. Download .zip file and paste to the folder server-data/resources

 # How to add map to the package:
-1. Download ymap map or mkae your map on CodeWalker.
+1. Download ymap map or make your map on CodeWalker.
 2. In th folder stream make new folder for example: remasteredmap
 3. Paste ymap files.